 For men: (10 x weight in kg) + (6.25 x height in cm) – (5 x age) + 5

 Once you have this number, proceed to multiply it with the figures below, all determined by your lifestyle:

 - Moderately active: x 1.55

 - Very active: x 1.725

 - Extra active (working out twice or more per day): x 1.9 – This option is usually left for athletes

 To lose weight, it is suggested that you should consume 10 to 15 percent below what you’re burning every day – the final number.

-If this sounds too complicated, you can use a calorie counting app to help you determine how much calories you consume a day.
+If this sounds too complicated, you can use a calorie counting app to help you determine how many calories you consume a day.
 From here, you can cut the recommended 500 to 1000 calories a day to help you create a calorie deficit (4).

 Calculate Your Macros

 With the final number at hand, go back to the FDA recommended macronutrient ratios and remember that each macronutrient corresponds to a specific calorie amount per gram: